warmpotato333/probabilistic_plugging/README.md

 When liquid falls down a thin liquid tube under gravity, it forms a thin liquid film due to the surface tension.
 As it fall, the surface of the film forms waves.
 A wave grows by itself, but also by interacting with other nearby waves, bigger waves swallowing smaller waves.
 If a wave grow too large, it forms a plug, the liquid stop flowing.
 This is an issue in engineering, in health like in the lungs of a patient with thick mucus.
 We want to know what parameters cause plugging.

 One important parameter is film thickness value $a$.
 There are many studies that showed that there exist a critical parameter $a^* $.
 For any liquid film with a thickness $a > a^* $, a plug will always form regardless of initial conditions.
 However, for some ranges of $a < a^* $, a plug could still form some of the times due to the complex interaction between waves.
 This is where a larger wave can swallow a smaller wave and form a plug.
 Plugs formed in this range of $a$ is what we coined "probabilistic plugging" because with the same simulation parameters, just slight change in initial condition could lead to plugs or no plugs.

+Important parameter is periodic tube length $la$.
+This represents how long is the tube that the liquid is traveling in.
+A shorter tube can fit less waves in it.
+A longer tube can fit more waves.
+It affects the model dynamics significantly as a longer tube lengths containing more waves will allows for more complicated interaction between waves.
+This increased complexity increase the size of that transient region where probabilistic plugging happens.

-We explored this transient region of parameter to attempt to understand the dynamics in this region.
+We explored this transient region of parameter to attempt to understand the dynamics.

 ## Result - PDE

-We ran thousands of simulations of the PDE model to explore the parameter space in $a$.
-At each film thickness $a$, we ran the model 100 times, each time with a slightly different initial condition.
-We record the rate of plugging at that film thickness $a$.
-We repeated this for each $a$ value.
+We ran thousands of simulations of the PDE model to explore the parameter space in $a$ and $la$.
+At each film thickness $a$, we varies $la$, and we run the simulation hundreds of times under each $(a, la)$ parameter pair.
+We record the rate of plugging at for each pair of $(a, la)$.
 This generates the plot below.

 ![image of liquid falling down a glass tube](media/plug-rate-1.png)